zubaerchowdhury/MyCourseStats/README.md

 **Future Feature:**
 - Include all degree program requirements and 4 year course outline for all departments
 - AI advisor that can help you plan out your daily schedule, semester schedule and 4 year degree plan (1st year free trial with .edu email, paid feature afterwards)

+**Issues**
-- (Need to update WebScraper to scrape date from the current updated CaneLink UI)
+- Need to update WebScraper to scrape date from the current updated CaneLink UI

 **Tech Stack:**
 - [![React][React-shield]][React-url]